 Criticism of a book or other materials used in the District may be expected from time to time.
+In such instances, the following guidelines shall apply:

-If a parent requests that his/her own child not read a given book, the teacher and/or school administrator should resolve the issue, perhaps by arranging for use of alternative material meeting essentially the same instructional purpose.

-The Board does not permit any individual or group to exercise censorship over instructional materials and library collections, but it recognizes that, at times, a reevaluation of certain material may be desirable.
+- 1. If a parent requests that his/her own child not read a given book, the teacher and/or school administrator should resolve the issue, perhaps by arranging for use of alternative material meeting essentially the same instructional purpose. - 2.
+The Board does not permit any individual or group to exercise censorship over instructional materials and library collections, but it recognizes that, at times, a re-evaluation of certain material may be desirable.
+Should an individual or group ask to have any book or other material withdrawn from school use, the following steps are taken. - A. The person who objects to the book or other materials is asked to sign a compliant on a standard form documenting his/her criticism. - B. Following receipt of the formal complaint, the Superintendent provides for a re-evaluation of the material in question.
+He/She arranges for the appointment of a review committee from among the faculty and community to consider the complaint. - C. The Superintendent reviews the complaint and the committee's re-evaluation and renders a decision in the matter.
+Should the decision be unsatisfactory to the complainant, it may be appealed to the Board.